Arizona Behavioral Health Board Appeals

 It’s always disappointing when a behavioral health professional receives an unfavorable decision from the Arizona Behavioral Health Board (“ABHB“).
 However, behavioral health professionals in Arizona can benefit from understanding the process that goes along with Arizona Behavioral Health Board appeals and hearings after a case is heard by the Board.
-If you are facing an unfavorable ABHB outcome due to an offered disciplinary action, you can always appeal the decision and request an administrative hearing before the Office of Administrative Hearings.
+Suppose you face an unfavorable ABHB outcome due to an offered disciplinary action.
+In that case, you can always appeal the decision and request an administrative hearing before the Office of Administrative Hearings.

 Filing a Department Appeal after a Board Meeting